How Many Miles Before Oil Change Becomes Imperatively Necessary?

 How Many Miles Can Your Car Run Without an Oil Change?

 Oil change intervals can differ greatly, depending on the car you’re driving.
 While older cars required more frequent maintenance checks, and their oil checks were dictated solely by miles driven, new vehicles use oil-life monitoring systems.
 More than a simple mileage counter, oil life monitoring systems use computer algorithms and sensors that measure various parameters of the oil’s condition, giving you a heads-up when it’s time for you to change the oil.
 Typically, your service light will indicate when you have to change your oil, and a more precise guideline for maintenance intervals can also be obtained from an oil analysis.
+If you're one who tends to put things off (you know who you are!), read more about when you really should be changing your oil here.

 Keep in mind that extending service intervals will also make it harder to detect other vehicle problems.
 For example, if you are only changing your oil every 7,500 miles then the average person is only under the hood twice a year.
 This makes it more important to keep an eye on fluid levels to prevent a small problem from becoming a big one.